pni-lab/connattractor/docs/01-paper.md

 We propose functional connectome-based Hopfield neural networks (fcHNNs) as a model of macro-scale brain dynamics, arising from recurrent activity flow among brain regions.
 An fcHNN is neither optimized to mimic certain brain characteristics, nor trained to solve specific tasks; its weights are simply initialized with empirical functional connectivity values.
 In the fcHNN framework, brain dynamics are understood in relation to so-called attractor states, i.e. neurobiologically meaningful low-energy activity configurations.
 Analyses of 7 distinct datasets demonstrate that fcHNNs can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting and task states and brain disorders.
 By establishing a mechanistic link between connectivity and activity, fcHNNs offers a simple and interpretable  computational alternative to conventional descriptive analyses of brain function.
-Being a generative framework, fCHNNs can yield mechanistic insights and hold potential to uncover novel treatment targets.
+Being a generative framework, fcHNNs can yield mechanistic insights and hold potential to uncover novel treatment targets.
 +++

 ## Introduction